webix-hub/gitbook-webix-jet/details/events.md

 ### <span id="params">Parameters</span>

-You can enable view communications with *parameters*.
+You can enable view communication with *parameters*.
 For instance, you need to open a form with some specific data from another view.
 Pass the needed parameters to *view.show*:

 ```js
 // views/data.js